databricks/spark-xml/README.md

 * `excludeAttribute` : Whether you want to exclude attributes in elements or not.
 Default is false.
 * `treatEmptyValuesAsNulls` : Whether you want to treat whitespaces as a null value.
 Default is false.
 * `failFast` : Whether you want to fail when it fails to parse malformed rows in XML files, instead of dropping the rows.
 Default is false.
 * `attributePrefix`: The prefix for attributes so that we can differentiate attributes and elements.
 This will be the prefix for field names.
-Default is `@`.
+Default is `_`.
 * `valueTag`: The tag used for the value when there are attributes in the element having no child.
-Default is `#VALUE`.
+Default is `_VALUE`.
 * `charset`: Defaults to 'UTF-8' but can be set to other valid charset names

 When writing files the API accepts several options: